awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 The allocation strategy for On\-Demand Instances is `prioritized`\.
 Amazon EC2 Auto Scaling uses the order of instance types in the list of launch template overrides to determine which instance type to use first when fulfilling On\-Demand capacity\.

-For example, you specified three launch template overrides in the following order: `c5.large`, `c4.large`, and `c3.large`\.
+For example, let's say that you specified three launch template overrides in the following order: `c5.large`, `c4.large`, and `c3.large`\.
 When your On\-Demand Instances are launched, the Auto Scaling group fulfills On\-Demand capacity by starting with `c5.large`, then `c4.large`, and then `c3.large`\.
 If you have unused Reserved Instances for `c4.large`, you can set the priority of your instance types to give the highest priority to your Reserved Instances by specifying `c4.large` as the highest priority instance type\.
 When a `c4.large` instance launches, you receive the Reserved Instance pricing\.

 ### Spot Instances<a name="asg-spot-strategy"></a>